-In order to make everyone's winter safe, enjoyable, and free from unnecessary back pain, the Village offers these suggestions:
+In order to make everyone's winter safe and enjoyable the Public Works Department offers these suggestions: